Gluten Free Flour: Wow, it used to be so easy! Go to the store and pick up a bag of flour. Done.

 Yes this world of gluten free flour can be a bit confusing.
 So let's take a few minutes to de-mystify the whole thing, and you'll be back to thickening and baking and dredging before you know it.

 All flours are made by grinding or "milling" grain into a very fine powder.
 Almost any grain can be used to make flour.
 The grain most commonly milled into flour in Europe and North America is wheat.
 This is because wheat flour is so versatile.
 It can be used to make soft moist cakes, flaky pastries and robust crusty loaves of bread.

 All flours, including wheat flour are basically made up of different combinations of carbohydrate (including more or less fiber) and protein.
 The “stronger” flours like bread flour are higher in protein and the more delicate ones like cake flour are starchier, or lower in protein.
 All purpose flour is in between.
 And guess what the protein in wheat flour is called.
 It's called gluten, and that's the reason we're here together.

 In the world of wheat flour, these different "strengths" come from different varieties of wheat.
 Hard Durhum wheat is high in gluten and is milled to make bread flour.
-It's the high gluten content that makes bread flour stretchy and resilient.
+It's the high gluten content that makes bread dough stretchy and resilient.
 You can knead it and shape it and add yeast to make it rise up and it will hold it's shape.
 Cake and pastry flours are made from softer wheat and are lower in gluten.
 That's why they make a finer crumb and crumble more easily.